Salmandabbakuti/xenea-discord-bot/README.md

 # Xenea Gated Discord Bot

-The Xenea Gated Discord Bot facilitates secure and gated exclusive access to server channels for users holding specific tokens.
-This bot verifies users' token balances, granting them roles based on their holdings.
-This role-based access provides exclusive entry to gated channels and periodically checks and updates their roles based on their current balance.
-Xenea Discord Bot allows you to gate Discord channels to certain users who hold a specific amount of NFT tokens or ERC20 tokens on Xenea Testnet/mainnet.
+The Xenea Gated Discord Bot facilitates secure and gated exclusive access to server channels for users holding specific amount of NFT tokens or ERC20 tokens on Xenea Testnet/mainnet.
+This bot verifies user's token balances, granting them roles based on their holdings.
+This role-based access provides exclusive entry to gated channels.
 This bot can be installed on any Discord server and configured with your own tokens and roles.

 ### Prerequisites